 Distribution of the Fund's distributable income to investors generally occurs quarterly as at 31 March, 30 June, 30 September and 31 December and distributions not reinvested are generally paid to Perpetual Private within 14 days after the end of the distribution period.
-However, distributions may be paid up to 180 days after the end of the distribution period.
+However, the Fund's constitution allows up to 90 days after the end of the distribution period.